davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 The Datadog agent has gone to work already sending data about your server into your Datadog account.
 Let's take a look:

-The [host list](https://app.datadoghq.com/infrastructure) in your Datadog account shows a list of your hosts that are being actively monitored by your Datadog account.
+The [infrastructure list](https://app.datadoghq.com/infrastructure) in your Datadog account shows a list of your hosts that are being actively monitored by your Datadog account.
 Click the name of your first host to see the initial metrics.

 ![Host metrics](https://github.com/davidmlentz/davidmlentz.github.io/blob/master/Host%20Metrics.png "Host metrics")